Finance Tools

 Check affordability

-Switch to the Affordability tab, enter your gross monthly income and existing debts to see if the payment fits the 28/36 debt-to-income rule.
+Switch to Affordability, enter your gross income and existing debts to see the maximum home price you can afford (28/36 rule).

 4